Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Benchmark configuration run on hls4ml/Conifer code

-We compare our results of the benchmark configuration with one from hls4ml-Conifer.
-We obtained the most recent git commit of \cite{conifer-github} at the time of writing this paper.
+We compare the result using \fwX\ with the result using hls4ml/Conifer, both using the same \TMVA\ output file corresponding to the setup of table \ref{table:benchmark}.
 Both results use the same BDT trained by \TMVA\ for our benchmark case with the configuration parameters noted in table \ref{table:compare}, i.e., the same physics problem of binary classification, the same number of variables, the same number of trees, and the same clock speed.
+We obtained the most recent git commit of hls4ml/Conifer at the time of writing this paper \cite{conifer-github}.\footnote{ The results for hls4ml/Conifer has been updated since the initial draft of this paper [\href{http://arxiv.org/abs/2104.03408v1}{2104.03408v1}].
+The revised draft [\href{http://arxiv.org/abs/2104.03408v2}{2104.03408v2}] reports the results from C synthesis using the latest version of the package \cite{conifer-github} and the associated setup file to execute the code through correspondence with one of the authors of the code.
+This paper updates the comparison using the results from the RTL synthesis and implementation. }

-One notable difference is that \fwX\ uses $B$-bit integers, where $B$ represents the number of bits to represent the values, whereas hls4ml-Conifer uses a fixed point precision.
-Therefore, we use hls4ml-Conifer's default precision value $\langle 18,8\rangle$ for this test.
-This notation represents $18$ total bits to represent the values, $8$ of which are used to represent the part of the number above the decimal point.
+We note that the application of Nanosecond Optimization (section \ref{sec:nano_opt}) and the use of \textsc{Bin Engines} (sections \ref{sec:fw_bsbe} and \ref{sec:fw_lube}) are unique to the design of \fwX\ and cannot be applied for the inputs to and the configuration of hls4ml/Conifer.
+Another notable difference is in the choice of representation of variable precision.
+We use $N$-bit integers, where $N$ is the number of bits to represent the values ranging from $0$ to $2^N-1$, whereas hls4ml/Conifer uses fixed point precision.